thecomalley/thecomalley.github.io/blog/2025-04-06/index.md

 ## Secrets Management

-Recently, HashiCorp introduced write-only arguments along with ephemeral resources to better manage secrets.
-This module leverages this functionality.
+HashiCorp recently introduced write-only arguments and ephemeral resources to enhance secret management.
+This module leverages these features.

-Previously, if we created a secret in the Key Vault, it would also be referenced in the state file.
-This exposed the secret value in plaintext and duplicated it in two places.
+Previously, creating a secret in the Key Vault would also store its value in the Terraform state file, exposing it in plaintext and duplicating it in two locations.
+This was not ideal for sensitive data.

-With azurerm v4.23.0, the `value_wo` argument in the `azurerm_key_vault_secret` resource allows us to create a secret in the Key Vault without saving the value in the state file.
-This is ideal for secrets managed outside of Terraform, such as passwords or API keys.
+With AzureRM v4.23.0, the `value_wo` argument in the `azurerm_key_vault_secret` resource allows secrets to be created in the Key Vault without saving their values in the state file.
+This is particularly useful for secrets managed outside of Terraform, such as passwords or API keys.

-This module pre-creates any required secrets and connects them to the function app via [Key Vault references](https://learn.microsoft.com/en-us/azure/app-service/app-service-key-vault-references?tabs=azure-cli).
-However, it leaves the responsibility of setting the secret value to the user.
+This module pre-creates the required secrets and links them to the function app using [Key Vault references](https://learn.microsoft.com/en-us/azure/app-service/app-service-key-vault-references?tabs=azure-cli).
+However, it leaves the responsibility of setting the secret values to the user.
+By adding a lifecycle ignore block to the `azurerm_key_vault_secret` resource, we ensure that secrets are not recreated when their values are updated in the Key Vault.
+This approach also prevents unnecessary state changes.

+In summary, this approach ensures secure and efficient management of secrets while avoiding exposure in the Terraform state file.

 ## Conclusion